cvxgrp/osmm/README.md

 solve(init_val, W)
 ```
 which specifies the problem with data matrix `W`, runs the solve method with initial value `init_val`, and returns the optimal objective value.
-If there is no data matrix, then the solve method can be called by
+If there is no data matrix, then the solve method can be called by the following without `W`.
 ```python
 solve(init_val)
 ```
-without `W`.

 ### Arguments
 The construction method of the `OSMM` class has two required arguments `f_torch` and `g_cvxpy`, which define the form of the problem.